mauricext4fs/jQuery-Storage-API/README.md

 * To store object easily, encode/decode it with JSON automatically
 * Ability to define namespace and use it as a specific storage
 * Magic getter and setter to have access at an infinite object level with one call
-* Add jquery.cookie and manage your cookies with this API
-* You want use storage on old browsers?
-Add jquery.cookie & JSON and jQuery Storage API uses cookies to simulate storage!

 Storages